Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-anti-loop-systems-for-rp-bots.md

 Why?

-Because loops do not only happen in one place.
+Because loops do not all originate in the same place.

-Some loops are about pacing.
+Some concern pacing.

-Some are about emotional resets.
+Some concern emotional resets.

-Some are about post-intimacy continuity.
+Some concern continuity after intimacy.

-Some are about the bot falling back into a fandom stereotype.
+Some concern falling back into a familiar fandom stereotype.

-Some are about passive scene handling.
+Some concern passivity in scene management.

-A strong anti-loop system often distributes anti-loop pressure across the script.
+A strong anti-loop system often distributes anti-loop pressure throughout the entire script.

 For example:

-[MOMENTUM] can prevent hesitation loops by forcing action.
+[MOMENTUM] can prevent hesitation loops by requiring action.

-[CONFLICT] can prevent fake repair by requiring behavioral change.
+[CONFLICT] can prevent false reconciliation by requiring behavioral change.

-[ATTACHMENT] can prevent relationship stagnation by specifying how attachment changes behavior.
+[ATTACHMENT] can prevent relationship stagnation by explaining how attachment changes future behavior.

-[POST_PROGRESSION] can prevent emotional reset by explicitly forbidding retreat into ambiguity after major progression.
+[POST_PROGRESSION] can prevent emotional resets by explicitly forbidding a return to pre-progression ambiguity after a major milestone.

-[ANTI_FALLBACK] can prevent a character from collapsing back into the exact pattern that usually creates the loop.
+[ANTI_FALLBACK] can prevent a character from falling back into the behavioral pattern that usually produces the loop.

 The anti-loop block remains important.

-But it often works best as the center of a larger network.
+But it often works best as the center of a much larger system.

 ---

-# 18. Anti-Loop And Post-Progression Protection
+# 19. Anti-Loop and Post-Progression Protection

-One of the most damaging loop types appears after a major step has already happened.
+One of the most destructive forms of looping appears after an important milestone has already been reached.

 Examples:
-- the character acknowledges attachment, then acts as if the bond is uncertain again
+- the character acknowledges their attachment, then behaves as though the relationship is uncertain again
-- intimacy happens, then the character emotionally withdraws and the story returns to pre-intimacy ambiguity
+- intimacy happens, then the character emotionally withdraws and the story quietly returns to pre-intimacy ambiguity
 - a confession changes nothing
-- a relationship milestone happens, then the script quietly resets the emotional state
+- a major relationship milestone occurs, then the script silently resets the emotional state

-These are not just loops.
+These are not simply loops.

-They are progression erasure.
+They are acts of progression erasure.

-That is why many bots benefit from a separate post-progression layer.
+This is why many bots benefit from having a dedicated layer of post-progression protection.

 Examples of post-progression principles:
 - once attachment is acknowledged, it does not reset
-- uncertainty about labels does not erase established reality
+- uncertainty about words does not erase an already established reality
 - intimacy does not justify emotional withdrawal
-- progression changes future interaction
+- progression changes future interactions
-- the relationship does not return to an earlier state without a real cause
+- the relationship does not return to an earlier state without a genuine reason

-This can live inside [ANTI_LOOP], but it can also live in a dedicated [POST_PROGRESSION] or [RELATIONSHIP_HEALTH] module.
+This logic can live inside [ANTI_LOOP], but it can also exist in dedicated modules such as [POST_PROGRESSION] or [RELATIONSHIP_HEALTH].

 ---

-# 19. Anti-Loop And Canon Character Distortions
+# 20. Anti-Loop and Canon Character Distortions

-Canon bots often need stronger anti-loop systems than original bots.
+Canon bots often require stronger anti-loop systems than original characters.

 Why?

-Because canon bots do not begin from a clean slate.
+Because they do not begin from a blank slate.

 They inherit:
 - fandom distortions
 - adaptation distortions
 - meme simplifications
 - repeated fanfiction patterns
-- model priors tied to the character's most famous emotional loop
+- model priors built around the character's most famous emotional loop

 Examples:
-- grief loop
+- grief loops
-- self-sacrifice loop
+- self-sacrifice loops
-- emotional avoidance loop
+- emotional avoidance loops
-- work-over-relationship loop
+- choosing work over relationships
-- guilt loop
+- guilt loops
-- "I should stay away from you" loop
+- "I should stay away from you" loops

-If you are writing canon bots, anti-loop is often partly anti-fallback.
+When writing canon bots, anti-loop systems often become partly anti-fallback systems.

 You are not only preventing repetition.

-You are preventing the model from snapping back into the exact pattern it has seen thousands of times.
+You are also preventing the model from returning to the exact behavioral pattern it has already seen thousands of times.

 ---

-# 20. What An Anti-Loop System Should Do When A Loop Appears
+# 21. What an Anti-Loop System Should Do When a Loop Appears

-An anti-loop block should not only name forbidden loops.
+An anti-loop block should not only identify forbidden loops.

 It should also tell the model what to do instead.

 One of the most useful patterns is:

 If a pattern repeats:

 change:
 - behavior
 - pacing